ansible/ansible/docs/docsite/rst/intro_windows.rst

 Certificate
 +++++++++++

-Certificate authentication is similar to SSH where a certificate is assigned to a local user and instead of using a password to authenticate a certificate is used instead.
+Certificate authentication is similar to SSH where a certificate is assigned to a local user and instead of using a password to authenticate a certificate is used.

 Kerberos